Electrostatic – A regular hexagon has charges placed at all six vertices

 Hence both fields act in the same direction.

-Three equal vectors are separated by 120°.
+These three vectors are separated by 120°.

 The resultant of three equal vectors separated by 120° is zero.